 |Botanical Name||Mimosa pudica|

-|Common Name||Sensitive plant, shameplant, sleepy plant, action plant, touch-me-not plant, Dormilones, zombie plant, shy lady, shy plant.|
+|Common Name||Sensitive plant, shameplant, sleepy plant, action plant, touch-me-not plant, dormilones, zombie plant, shy lady, shy plant|

-|Mature Size||18" tall|
+|Mature Size||18 in. tall|

-|Soil Type||Well-draining, loamy soil|
+|Soil Type||Well-draining, loamy|

 |Flower Color||Purple, pink|